scikit-beam/scikit-beam/doc/development/workflow/patches.rst

       0001-BF-added-tests-for-Funny-bug.patch
       0002-BF-added-fix-for-Funny-bug.patch

-   Send these files to the `astropy-dev mailing list`_.
+   Send these files to the `scikit-beam-dev mailing list`_.

 When you are done, to switch back to the main copy of the code, just return to the ``master`` branch::